 If there is one person who is given credits for the development of this massage technique, it would be PehrHenrik Ling, a Swede from the University of Stockholm who is believed to have introduced this practice in 1812.
 It was initially introduced as The Swedish Movement of Cure.
 Ling combined his knowledge in physiology and gymnastics to be able to achieve the technique, which uses a combination of tapping of the tissue, stretching, friction, kneading, and long strokes.
 The main premise in this kind of massage is the assertion that it is necessary for the muscles to undergo a full range of motion in order to maintain optimal health.
 Since its introduction, Swedish massage has been linked to a number of health benefits,including getting rid of toxins, improvement of flexibility, and improvement of blood circulation, among others.

 While some believe that Ling is the creator of this massage technique, there are some scholars who assert that credit should be given to Dr Johan George Mezger from Holland.
 Some believe that the basic strokes were already introduced by Mezger before Ling.

-Looking for the best spa deals London?
-Our competent team of therapists at Thai Square Spa are highly-trained and specialised in a wide range of massage techniques, and we particularly take pride in offering an unique Swedish massage treatment.
-It is a ritual massage combined of both Thai and Swedish massage techniques together, and offers an indulgent spa experience designed to rebalance your soul.
+Looking for the best spa deals in London?
+Our competent team of therapists at Thai Square Spa are highly-trained and specialised in a wide range of massage techniques, and we particularly take pride in offering an unique Swedish massage treatment, the best massage in London.
+It is a ritual massage combining both Thai and Swedish massage techniques together, and offers an indulgent spa experience designed to rebalance your soul.
 Check out our special ritual massage and book your own treatment now.
 At Thai Square Spa, we have a relaxing environment, superior service, and prices that are hard to beat!